 Especially if it’s something we don’t usually talk about.

-In the end, all of this makes everything more human, which is essential to create strong bonds with your audience.
+In the end, all of this makes everything more human, which is essential to creating strong bonds with your audience.

 5. Big and Powerful Communities